saileshp56/docker-repositories-component/README.md

 ```

-Run this command in the root folder:
+Then, run this command in the root folder:
 ```
 docker build -t nginx-reverse-proxy .